-There is no empirical evidence of time being tangible, concrete or ‘real’ – none.
+There is no empirical evidence of Time being tangible, concrete or ‘real’ – no evidence at all.
 Time doesn’t cause anything; it’s not a force, or a stream or a flow.

 So that’s time – so simple.
 Mystery solved.

-The two universal realities aren’t space and time, but their underlying fundamentals of existence and change – or more directly, matter and energy.
+The two universal realities aren’t Space and Time, but their underlying fundamentals of Existence and Change – or more directly, Matter and Energy.

-It also means there is no ‘universal’ time; time is specific to each quantum event (it progresses quantum event by quantum event).
+It also means there is no ‘universal’ Time; Time is specific to each quantum event (it progresses quantum event by quantum event).

 What is more surprising than having to accept that time is an abstract is the absurdity of ever believing that it wasn’t.
-The idea that there was something concrete or tangible, that was time, but which not only couldn’t be explained, but that even its possible nature couldn’t be explained (was it meant to be a force, a flow, a current – who knows) is strange.
+The idea that there was something concrete or tangible, that was Time, but which not only couldn’t be explained, but that even its possible nature couldn’t be explained (was it meant to be a force, a flow, a current – who knows) is strange.